ooaklee/ghatd/external/usermanager/README.md

 The package follows a standard layered architecture, consistent with other services in this project.
 Its primary role is to orchestrate calls to other services rather than managing its own data directly.

-1.  **Routes (`routes.go`)**: Defines the HTTP API endpoints under the `/api/v1/ums` prefix, and organises them across four security tiers: open (rate-limited), authenticated, admin-only, and active-only.
+1.  **Routes (`routes.go`)**: Defines the HTTP API endpoints under the `/api/v1/ums` prefix and organises them into public, special `/me`, authenticated, active-only, admin-only, and admin/service middleware groups.
 2.  **Handler (`handler.go`)**: Acts as the intermediary between the HTTP transport layer and the business logic.
 It's responsible for parsing requests, calling the service layer, and formatting responses.
 3.  **Service (`service.go`, `service.group.go`, `service.group.admin.go`)**: Contains the core business logic.
 The service layer makes calls to other downstream services (e.g., `UserService`, `GroupService`, `ContacterService`) to gather and assemble the data needed to fulfil a request.
 4.  **Request/Response (`request.go`, `response.go`)**: Defines the data structures for API communication, ensuring a clear and consistent contract for clients.